 Once you get comfortable talking to your Android device, you may want to graduate from speech-to-text to full-blown voice commands.
 Why bother tapping through all kinds of menus when you can just tell your smartphone or tablet what you want it to do?

-For example, Google Assistant provides several features that make hands-free driving more convenient.
-If you use Google Maps, start using these nifty voice commands to control your navigation.
-(Waze isn’t as good for this.)
+For example, Google Assistant provides several features that make hands-free driving more convenient, and you should start using these nifty voice commands.
+(Especially for map navigation, which Waze isn’t as good for.)
 Other third-party apps are, slowly but surely, adding voice control too, expanding on the different ways to navigate your Android phone.

 If you become proficient with Google Assistant, you can even control your entire device by voice.
 If you don’t like Google Assistant for whatever reason, maybe you’d prefer one of these other smart voice assistants instead.
 We’ve also shared other apps for speech-to-text on Android.